Isle of Islay

 It was founded in 1821 by Walter F. Campbell who originally named it after his wife as Port Ellinor or Eleanor.
 Later this was shortened to Port Ellen.

 There are regular Arts & Crafts markets in Port Ellen at the Columba Hall in Frederick Crescent.
 Usually on Thursdays from early May to early October.
 Also some Saturdays in November & December.
 On Tuesdays during the summer, the market is also at Bruichladdich Hall.
 Check their web site for details or phone 01496 850146.

 The Laphroaig Distillery near Port Ellen offers tours Mondays to Fridays (booked required - tel 01496 302418).
 Usually closed for maintenance in July and August.

+Other attractions nearby include the ruins of Dunyvaig Castle which are situated in Lagavulin Bay, not far from Lagavulin Distillery.
+Emergency repairs were carried out in 1998 by the castle's owners (United Distillers) with a grant from Historic Scotland.
+Care should be taken when visiting.
 Once a stonghold and naval base of the MacDonald Lords of the Isles, the castle had a turbulent history - belonging at various times to the MacIans of Ardnamurchan, MacDonalds and Campbells.

 If you take the road out of Port Ellen towards the Mull of Oa, look out for a left turn to Kilnaughton beach and from there you can walk on a signposted track to the 'Singing Sands' and Carraig Fhada lighthouse.

 Mull of Oa © David Woods | Fotolia.com

 This peninsula to the south of Port Ellen is a peaceful escape with sandy beaches, a solar-powered lighthouse, deserted villages and an Iron Age hill fort.